Can alcohol decrease the pill's effectiveness?

 My girlfriend recently began taking the pill.
 I heard from a friend that alcohol can decrease the effectiveness of this method of birth control even if she is completely responsible about it.

 Luckily for women who enjoy sex, responsible drinking, and the pregnancy-protection that the pill provides, alcohol does not decrease the effectiveness of birth control pills.
-The chances of becoming pregnant while taking the pill are 1 out of 100 when the pill is used correctly (3 out of 100 is the stat for average users, accounting for possible missed or late pills).
+The chances of becoming pregnant while taking the pill can vary from less than one percent to nine percent, depending on whether or not the pill is used correctly and consistently.
+Missing the pill, or not taking it at the same time everyday can impact the chances of becoming pregnant.
 These rates are not changed by alcohol use.
 However, what drinking alcohol can change is the likelihood of missing a dose of the pill because of intoxication, and the chances of contracting a sexually transmitted infection (STI) due to an intoxication-induced impairment of judgment.

 While the effectiveness of birth control pills are not impacted, biologically, by alcohol, the hormones in birth control often reduce the liver's ability to metabolize the ethanol in alcohol.
 This leads to higher blood alcohol concentrations in ladies on the pill and intensifies the effects of intoxication.
 In plain English, your girlfriend might get drunker quicker.
 While drunk, she could forget to take her pill at approximately the same time she does each day.
 If she's taking a progestin-only pill, that could be a problem.
 This pill's effectiveness is at risk if not taken at close to the same time each day, with a margin of error of about three hours.
 Estrogen and progesterone pills are not quite as time-sensitive, but women who miss a dose should take the next pill as soon as they remember, and to be extra sure they may want to use a back-up as well.